dboddie-canonical-work/disgorged-docs/data-locations.rst

    </h2>

-Within the snap environment, `environment variables <environment-variables.md>`__ are used to reference different accessible locations.
+Within the snap environment, :ref:`environment variables <environment-variables>` are used to reference different accessible locations.
 The following variables and default referenced locations are used to store system data:

 -  **SNAP_COMMON**: ``/var/snap/<snap name>/common`` This directory is owned and writable by root and is used to store data that is common across multiple `revisions <glossary.md#data-locations-heading--revision>`__ of the snap (e.g.: revision 6, revision 7, etc.).